 Manual alphabet is used to fingerspell a series of alphabetical letters to form a spoken/written word of another language.
 Fingerspelling is used when an Ameslan refers to an English or a foreign word.
 For example, a person's name, a word of another spoken/written language, etc.

 There are different manual alphabets around the world.
-Some countries or sign language cultures use similar manual alphabets with a few modifications, borrowing the alphabet from one another.
-Some are entirely different.
+Some countries have similar manual alphabets with a few modifications, borrowing an alphabet from one another, but their signed languages remain distinct.

 Groode.
-J. L. Fingerspelling: Expressive and Receptive (video).
+Joyce Linden.
+Fingerspelling: Expressive and Receptive Fluency DVD.
 San Diego: DawnSignPress.
 1992.